Professional Tooth Extraction for Patients in Edmonton

 In addition, there may be pain, swelling and tenderness after the surgery.
 These symptoms are usually the worst in the first 2-3 days, however they may persist for a couple of weeks.
 There may also be tenderness at the injection site.

 Lower impacted teeth usually rest close to the main nerve of the lower jaw and tongue.
 Sometimes during the procedure, these nerves may be bruised or injured.
-This may result in altered sensation with partial or complete numbness.
+This may result in altered sensation with partial or rarely complete numbness.
 Less commonly, one may experience a burning, tingling or pain of the lower lip, inside the cheek, gum tissues and all the teeth on one side or the tip of the tongue.
-Taste sensation may also be reduced or lost entirely.
+Taste sensation may also be reduced or rarely lost entirely.
 In most cases (approximately 95% of the time), altered sensations do not last more than a few weeks as the nerve repairs itself.
 In rare cases, the altered sensation may last several months or years and it may be permanent.
 Altered sensation does not affect your appearance.

 Upper impacted teeth may lie against the walls of the sinus cavity or at the base of the nose.
 Their removal may occasionally cause an opening leading to seepage of blood into the nose or sinus.
 A prescription decongestant often remedies this situation but rare cases may require further surgery.
 Extraction sometimes results in displacement of the tooth into the adjacent sinus cavity or anatomic space requiring further surgery for its removal.